adeperio/base/README.md

 # Base
 ![Alt text](/logo.png?raw=true "Base")

-## A product starter kit.
-## Built with ReactJS, Flux, Express, and Postgres

 This is a seed / scaffolding project for a full front-end / back-end web application stack with OAuth2.
+Built with ReactJS, Flux, Express, and Postgres.

 ## Goals

 Product development often times involves doing things for people.
 And that most of the time means ensuring that users stay safe and secure.

-Base aims to give developers a modern web development stack, which can run out of the box with an implementation of industry standard OAuth2.
-Scaffold out user management and security so you can spend more time on what matters to you most - building and designing your product.
+Base aims to scaffold out industry standard Oauth2 user sign-in functionality and security, on a modern web development stack out of the box, so developers can spend more time on what matters most - building, designing and hacking out products and ideas.

 ## Features